Finistere/antidote/README.rst

   is about removing the responsibility of building dependencies from their clients.
 Not separating how a dependency is built from its implementation.
 - It should help creating maintainable code in a straightforward way and offer effortless integration.
+  One must be able to integrate it partially.

 It provides the following features: